Heropack-Hotline/fiskheroes-documentation/docs/2.4.0/other/heropack_marketplace.md

 +++
-title = 'Heropack Marketplace' linkTitle = 'JS Variables' description = 'Written by Candy' weight = 0
-draft = false
+title = 'Heropack Marketplace' linkTitle = 'Heropack Marketplace' description = 'The marketplace is an in-game online way to browse, install, and update heropacks.' weight = 0 draft = false
 +++